pauliceia/vgiws/doc/api/feature/layer.md

     ```
 - Error codes:
     - 403 (Forbidden): It is necessary a user logged in to access this URL.
-    - 500 (Internal Server Error): Problem when create a layer.
+    - 500 (Internal Server Error): Problem when create a feature.
 Please, contact the administrator.
 - Notes: The key "id", when send a JSON, is indifferent.
 It is just there to know where the key "id" have to be.